buckyroberts/JavaScript-Lessons/README.md

 ## Data Structures

-Teach existing JavaScript data structures such as arrays, sets, and maps.
-Also teach how to implement other common data structures/algorithms such as stacks, linked lists, trees, graphs, etc...
+A data structure is a particular way of organizing data in a computer so that it can be used efficiently.
+Course will cover existing JavaScript data structures such as arrays, sets, and maps.
+Topics also include how to implement other common data structures/algorithms such as stacks, linked lists, trees, graphs, etc...

 - arrays
   - joining multiple arrays